MREYE-LUMC/pyROT/README.md

 to be added

+## Documentation

+A preliminary version of the documentation is hosted on [Read the Docs](https://pyrot.readthedocs.io/en/latest/).

 ## Future ideas

 - Extend the `pyROT` package with more tools, such as to determine the optimal gazing angle for a given eye model.